msg-systems/sap-bp-mcp-server/README.md

 ## Architecture Overview

-This experimental showcase leverages several key technologies:
+This showcase leverages several key technologies:

 - **Spring AI MCP Framework** - Provides the MCP server implementation
+- **Natural Language Processing** - Intelligent parsing of conversational input using AI and LLM
 - **SAP OData APIs** - Allow direct integration with SAP Business Partner services
-- **Natural Language Processing** - Intelligent parsing of conversational input using AI and LLM
-- **Robust Error Handling** - Comprehensive validation and error recovery

 ## Prerequisites
-Before diving into this next-generation integration experience, ensure you have the following components ready:
+Before diving into this novel integration experience, ensure you have the following components ready:

 - **LLM with MCP Support** - A Large Language Model that supports the Model Context Protocol (see [supported clients](https://modelcontextprotocol.io/clients))
-- **SAP System** - SAP environment with an activated Business Partner creation service (details see below)
+- **SAP System** - SAP environment with an published Business Partner creation service (details see below)
 - **Java Runtime** - Java 17 or higher for optimal performance
 - **Maven** - For building the project from source (version 3.6+ recommended)